 Will there soon be discounter-style doctors and sick-certificate-shops?

-If telemedia takes up treatment at this point, it will save both parties a lot of time.
+If telemedia takes up remote treatment at this point, it will save both parties a lot of time.
 The temptation to attribute even less importance to quality is there, but the implementation of the new regulation so far shows very clearly that both patients and doctors are using telemedicine carefully.
 Patients can think carefully about what they are writing instead of sitting perplexedly in the treatment room, where half of the symptoms or the course of the disease has long been forgotten and physicians are aware of the risk of incorrect diagnoses and therapies.
-Because every remote treatment is documented exactly, there is hardly any room for botching.
+Because every remote treatment is documented carefully, there is hardly any room for botching.

 Some websites offer medical certificates, prescriptions and medicine dispatch simply by mouse click – but even here a doctor must establish contact to the patient, the website only mediates.